 All completed applications will be reviewed and the most qualified applicants will be invited for on-site interviews in late January and February.

 Mel Smith is the Clinical Pharmacy Manager and the Pharmacy Residency Program Director and oversees the Research and health system administration learning experiences.
-She received her Doctor of Pharmacy degree at the University of Iowa.
+She received her Doctor of Pharmacy degree at the University of Iowa and her Master of Business Administration degree from Western Governors University.
 After completing a PGY1 Pharmacy Residency at Shawnee Mission Medical Center in Shawnee, KS, she trained as a PGY2 Health Systems Pharmacy Administration resident at the VA Puget Sound Healthcare System in Seattle, WA.
 Dr. Smith is board certified in pharmacotherapy.

 Dr. Smith serves as an Adjunct Instructor for the University of Missouri-Kansas City School of Pharmacy and the St. Louis College of Pharmacy.
 She is an active member of the Greater Kansas City Society of Health System Pharmacists and serves as a board member.
 Her professional interests include formulary management, anticoagulation, antimicrobial stewardship, and teaching.
 In her free time, she enjoys traveling, photography, volunteering, and reading.